 My approach recognises your individual uniqueness, addresses your issues as your issues, as unique but not separate or detached from the rest of the world.

 My aim is to guide you towards your own ability to respond, both to the wounds you have experienced in the past and to the present day problems you face.
 This is a starting place of optimism – one where the extent of your struggles is fully empathised with and accounted for, but where, in spite of your pain and fear, you strive towards who you want to be in relation to others.
 To make sense of your experiences, to learn new skills, develop greater courage, to recognise your blind-spots and accept who you are.

 To my mind, therapy is a pragmatic investment in your future, one which encourages personal development, and which once started will increase your levels of awareness and the skills necessary to meet and deal graciously with life’s inevitable challenges.
 Looking for the support of a counsellor is the first step in taking personal responsibility for such an investment.

 Despite the uncertainties of a rapidly changing world, the issues we face as individuals remain essentially the same.
 Relationships remain the core of who we are, representing both our greatest struggles and our greatest achievements.

 As my practice has grown I have found myself more and more addressing men’s issues, from both the male and the female perspective.
-Issues around regulation of anger, difficulties showing affection and finding intimacy in relationships, concerns around sex and sexuality and difficulties tuning into oneself emotionally.
-Our struggles with emotional intimacy can affect us at many levels and at different times in our lives and a psychosynthesis approach aims at appropriately regulating and integrating our emotions into our daily lives.
+Issues around regulation of anger, anxiety, difficulties showing affection and finding intimacy in relationships, concerns around sex and sexuality and difficulties tuning into oneself emotionally.
+Our struggles with emotional intimacy can affect us at many levels and at different times in our lives and a psychosynthesis approach aims at appropriately regulating and integrating our emotions into daily life.